-6.12 The Local Development Scheme is a "project plan" which describes the structure of, and production timescales/arrangements for different documents which will form the Knowsley Local Plan.
-Our last Local Development Scheme was published in July 2013 and since that time we have adopted our Local Plan Core Strategy and several Supplementary Planning Documents.
+6.10 The Local Development Scheme (LDS) is a "project plan" which describes the structure of, and production timescales/arrangements for different documents which will form the Knowsley Local Plan.
+Our last Local Development Scheme was published in July 2013 and since then we have adopted our Local Plan Core Strategy and several Supplementary Planning Documents.
+It is our intention to publish a new LDS in 2022.